 If the landlord or agent keeps harassing you, you may wish to end your tenancy and move out.
 If you don’t have a fixed-term tenancy agreement, you can simply give 28 days’ written notice and move out.
 If you are mailing the notice, it is a good idea to use registered mail and you must add enough time for the mail to be delivered.
 See Australia Post delivery times.
 You can also give your notice of intention to vacate electronically (for example, by email), if the landlord has agreed to you giving notice this way.
 If you send the notice by email, you should make sure it is to the email address nominated by the landlord or real estate agent and if possible request a read receipt.

 If you do have a fixed-term tenancy agreement you will need to serve the landlord with a 14-day Breach of Duty Notice.
 You can then apply for a Compliance Order from the Tribunal.
-If they still don’t stop the harassment, you can serve a 14-day Notice of Intention to Vacate.
-You should seek advice from the Tenants Union before taking this course of action.
+If they still don’t stop the harassment, contact us for advice on when you can leave.

 If you change any lock on the property, you must give the landlord a copy of the key.
 Unless you are a ‘protected person’ on a family violence safety notice or intervention order, we don’t recommend that you change the locks in order to protect your privacy.
 If you refuse to give the landlord a key, they can serve you with a Breach of Duty Notice.